CroplyOfficial/identity-suite/README.md

 ### 3. Vira Wallet

 Vira is the self sovereign identiy wallet that is where you store all of your DID, PII and VCs.
-Vira is built on react and leverages Capacitor to expose the Native APIs.
+Vira is built on React and leverages Capacitor to expose the Native APIs.

 **NOTE** : All commands are assumed to be running in the `vira-wallet` directory